 Palliative care is supplemental to the medical care provided by your primary care physician and specialists.
 It is appropriate at any age and any stage in a serious illness, and can be provided together with curative treatments.
 (Center of Advance Palliative Care, 2011) We work in cooperation with your physicians to treat your illness, with our emphasis placed on pain and symptom management, improved communication, and coordination of care.

-Meridian Care Journey is a comprehensive palliative care program.
-The program has four components to address the needs of patients, no matter where they are receiving care in the Meridian network: Hospital, Nursing and Rehabilitation Centers, our Center for Integrated Palliative Medicine (CIPM) outpatient practices (with locations throughout Monmouth and Ocean Counties), and at home.
+Hackensack Meridian Health Care Journey is a comprehensive palliative care program.
+The program has four components to address the needs of patients, no matter where they are receiving care in the Hackensack Meridian Health network: Hospital, Nursing and Rehabilitation Centers, our Center for Integrated Palliative Medicine (CIPM) outpatient practices (with locations throughout Monmouth and Ocean Counties), and at home.